adhbh/ewa-graphql/Readme.md

 ```

 ### What's next?
-In this tutorial, we have created a GraphQL sandbox for us using a real datasource.
-We will use the same sandbox in the upcoming tutorials to learn about concepts like mutations, fragments, query variables and several advanced GraphQL types like interfaces and unions.
+In this tutorial, we have created a GraphQL server for us using a real datasource.
+We will use this in the upcoming tutorials to learn about concepts like mutations, fragments, query variables and several advanced GraphQL types like interfaces and unions.

 In the next tutorial, we will see how GraphQL can be used to get many resources in a single request.
 While typical REST APIs require loading from multiple URLs, GraphQL APIs get all the data your app needs with a single endpoint.
 We will also see how [dataloader][dataloader] can be used with GraphQL for caching and batching requests.